Bill Pertwee: Personal life

 Pertwee married Marion Macleod, sister of John and Norman Macleod of the Maple Leaf Four, in 1955.
-They had a son, Jonathan James Pertwee (born in 1966), who has appeared in various TV programmes.
+They had a son, Jonathan James Pertwee (born in 1966), who has appeared in various TV programmes, including guest starring in the final episode of Oh Doctor Beeching!, co-created by Dad's Army co-creator David Croft.

 Following the death of his wife, he lived in Topsham, Devon.
 He was awarded an MBE in the Queen's 2007 Birthday Honours list for his services to charity.
 He was vice-president of the "Railway Ramblers" and a member of the executive committee of the Entertainment Artistes' Benevolent Fund ('The Royal Variety Charity') and was initiated in 1976 as a member of the Grand Order of Water Rats.

 Pertwee died aged 86 on 27 May 2013.
 He had been ill since the previous year and died peacefully at his home in Cornwall.
 Three days previously he had attended a parade in Thetford (home of the Dad's Army Museum) where spectators and museum volunteers remarked how frail he was looking.
-His death, and those of Pamela Cundell in 2015 and Frank Williams in 2022, left Ian Lavender (who died in 2024), who played Private Pike, as the only surviving Dad's Army cast member.

 Pertwee's brother James Raymond "Jiggy" Pertwee was an RAF Whitley Bomber pilot who was killed in a crash on a hillside close to a disused quarry above Bank Foot, near Ingleby Greenhow in North Yorkshire, following a leaflet drop over Dortmund, Germany, in June 1941.

 He was related to Michael Pertwee and Jon Pertwee, being a second cousin of Michael's and Jon's father, the screenwriter and actor Roland Pertwee.
 He was godfather to one of the sons of his Dad's Army co-star Ian Lavender.